-The field practicum experience is a series of courses characterized by individualized and experiential teaching and learning, offered within the setting of a social service agency, and supervised by approved community practitioners.
-The courses, taken sequentially, are expected to facilitate learning experiences appropriate to the student's educational level and needs, and supportive of classroom learning.
+The Practicum experience consists of a series of courses which are characterized by individualized and experiential teaching and learning, offered within the setting of a social service agency, and supervised by approved community practitioners.
+The courses, taken sequentially, are expected to facilitate learning experiences which are appropriate to the student's educational level and needs, and supportive of classroom learning.
+Advanced Social Work Practice III offers opportunities for refinement and/or additional practice skills in the student's area of interest.